-Unlike most of the other drivers who used Toyota Land Cruisers, Pedro owned a dark green Lexus LX450.
+Unlike most other drivers who used Toyota Land Cruisers, Pedro owned a dark green Lexus LX450.

-It was clearly a source of pride for him, and despite the rough terrain in which it operated on a daily basis, it was clean and well-kept.
+It was a source of pride for him, and despite the rough terrain in which it operated daily, it was clean and well-kept.

 Only then, after everyone else had been recorded, did they inform me that my driver would have to hold my passport until I paid the $135 visa and reciprocity fee in Uyuni.

-My passport was sealed in an envelope and given to Pedro, who by then, had finished loading the SUV and wandered over to see what was taking me so long.
+My passport was sealed in an envelope and given to Pedro, who had finished loading the SUV and wandered over to see what was taking me so long.

 Mammals include Puma, the Andean fox, Viscacha (similar to rabbits), and Vicuña (deer).

 Less than a half-hour from the border crossing is Laguna Blanca (4,350m, “White Lake”), which owes its white hue to the mineral Borax.